aabdulmajeed20/RMS/README.md

 After cloning the project, Run the below command to install composer dependencies
 > composer install

-Then Run npm commands:
+After That you should create **.env** file, just copy **.env.example** and change as instruction

-> npm install
+After creating the file, you have to generate application key with following command:
-> npm run dev
+> php artisan key:generate

-After That you should create a database and name it **rms** After created the database, run this command:
+After created the database, run this command:
 > php artisan migrate